iCorv/one_octave_resnet/readme.md

-# Simple frame-wise Piano Transcription using Deep Convolutional Neural Networks
+# Improving Polyphonic Piano Transcription using Deep Residual Learning
 This project investigates the usage of ResNet for frame-wise piano transcription.
 The project is still work in progress, momentarily only notes from one octave of the piano are used to train and evaluate the model.
 ### Adding TF models to interpreter path